adaryorg/nwiz/USER_GUIDE.md

 ## Working with install.toml

-The install.toml file is automatically created by nwizard to persist user selections from selector and multiple_selection menu items.
+The install.toml file is automatically created by nwiz to persist user selections from selector and multiple_selection menu items.
 This file acts as a configuration database that remembers user choices across sessions and makes them available to menu commands.

 ### File Location and Creation

-When nwizard starts, it automatically creates install.toml if it doesn't exist.
+When nwiz starts, it automatically creates install.toml if it doesn't exist.
 The default location is the same directory as your menu.toml file:

-- If using default config: `~/.config/nwizard/install.toml`
+- If using default config: `~/.config/nwiz/install.toml`
 - If using `--config /path/to/menu.toml`: install.toml is created in `/path/to/`
 - If using `--install-config-dir /custom/path`: install.toml is created in `/custom/path/`